VetDzz/VetDzz/SIMPLE_SETUP.md

-# 🚀 SIMPLE SETUP - LabConnect
+# 🚀 SIMPLE SETUP -  sihaaexpress

 ## ⚠️ IMPORTANT: Your Issue
 I can see from your screenshots that: